-While many search engine optimization (SEO) best practices are similar for mobile and desktop devices, there are important variations.
+While many search engine optimization (SEO) best practices are similar for mobile and desktop devices, there are important variations (read our What's SEO article to learn the basics of SEO before you continue).
 Mobile SEO is affected by mobile device technology and user experience.
 Some of the best practices aren’t covered in Google’s mobile guidelines, but going beyond the requirements can pay off for a business.
 Not only will these tips help you rank well in Google, but they will also help you attract clicks, drive conversions, and provide users with a great experience.

 Why you should prioritize engagement alongside SEO